rks101/egnet/README.md

 These notes first came out of my habit of writing them down in one place and referencing them later anytime, anywhere.
 Later, I got involved more while answering some questions often and started asking people to refer to these notes.

-Voluntary Disclosure: The output shown for utilities mentioned below is compiled for illustration purposes only.
+Disclosure: The output shown for utilities mentioned below is compiled for illustration purposes only.
 You may not find all details in your lab/office/dormitory.

    * [egnet](#egnet)
       * [Introductory Concepts](#introductory-concepts)